Plant a Tree for Earth Day

 Decide where the tree will grow best.
 When planting a tree, you want to make sure it is in an area with adequate sunlight.
 Also keep in mind that a tree will need plenty of room as it grows, so don’t plant it too close to other trees or structures.
 Check the amount of water in the area you’re considering.
 Wherever you plant the tree, the area should have good drainage.
 Too much water can cause disease, injury to the roots, or possible death in trees.

-Use a shovel to dig a round hole 2-3 times wider than the root ball.
+Use a shovel to dig a round hole two to three times wider than the root ball.
 Make sure the hole is slightly less deep than the root ball is high.
-Take measurements using a tape measure or yardstick if you don't feel confident estimating the depth and width of the hole.
+Take measurements using a tape measure or yardstick if you don’t feel confident estimating the depth and width of the hole.

 - Before you start digging, it's a good idea to check with your local utility companies about gas, water or telephone lines or any other utility line that could cause either a disruption in service or a potentially dangerous situation, such as a ruptured gas line.